devcontainers/spec/proposals/devcontainer-templates-distribution.md

 │   │   ├── ...
 ```

-...where `src` is a directory containing a sub-folder with the name of the Template (e.g. `src/dotnet` or `src/docker-from-docker`) with at least a file named `devcontainer-template.json` that contains the Template metadata, and a `.devcontainer` that the supporting tools will drop into an existing project or folder.
+...where `src` is a directory containing a sub-folder with the name of the Template (e.g. `src/dotnet` or `src/docker-from-docker`) with at least a file named `devcontainer-template.json` that contains the Template metadata, and a `.devcontainer.json` (or `.devcontainer/devcontainer.json`) that the supporting tools will drop into an existing project or folder.

 Each sub-directory should be named such that it matches the `id` field of the `devcontainer-template.json`.
 Other files can also be included in the Templates's sub-directory, and will be included during the [packaging step](#packaging) alongside the two required files.
 Any files that are not part of the Templates's sub-directory (e.g. outside of `src/dotnet`) will not included in the [packaging step](#packaging).

 ## Versioning

-Each Template is individually [versioned according to the semver specification](https://semver.org/).
-The `version` property in the respective `devcontainer-template.json` file is parsed to determine if the Template should be republished.

-Tooling that handles publishing Templates will not republish Templates if that exact version has already been published; however, tooling must republish major and minor versions in accordance with the semver specification.
+Each Template is published with only the `latest` tag.
+Tooling that handles releasing Templates will republish the `latest` tag every time a new release is created.

 ## Packaging

 Templates are distributed as tarballs.
-The tarball contains the entire contents of the Template sub-directory, including the `devcontainer-template.json`, `.devcontainer`, and any other files in the directory.
+The tarball contains the entire contents of the Template sub-directory, including the `devcontainer-template.json`, `.devcontainer.json` (or `.devcontainer/devcontainer.json`), and any other files in the directory.

 The tarball is named `devcontainer-template-<id>.tgz`, where `<id>` is the Templates's `id` field.